Banging Toolbox

 All about the jigsaw tool

 A jigsaw is a power tool, that combines an electric motor with a reciprocating saw blade.
-They may also be called bayonets or saber saws.
+They are sometimes called bayonets or saber saws.

 Cordless jigsaws can be used to cut through a wide variety of materials, including plywood, timber, plastics, tile, drywall, cement fiber boards, and even metal.